 Use customer journeys to create automated campaigns

 The previous figure shows how a simple customer journey might look.
-A somewhat more complex example could work like this:
+A more complex example could work like this:

-You've created a customer journey that starts with the New York subscribers' segment as tile one, so the contact starts there and moves directly to the next tile.
+You've created a customer journey that starts with the New York subscribers segment as tile one, so the contact starts there and moves directly to the next tile.

 The top ("true") path continues with more tiles designed to nurture the lead further.
-Because the contact clicked the link, Dynamics 365 Marketing generated a lead for that contact, which represents their expression of interest in the product promoted in that white paper.
+Because the contact selected the link, Dynamics 365 Marketing generated a lead for that contact, which represents their expression of interest in the product promoted in the white paper.
 Some tiles along this path might initiate or evaluate lead interactions (such as event invitations), while others might generate internal events (like assigning a task or launching a workflow in the CRM system).
 As the contact interacts with your initiatives, the lead builds up its score until it's ready to forward to sales.

 Set up a customer journey